SidrahAmin/SidrahAmin/README.md

+-     Here is What I'm currently working on
 -  👋 Hi, I’m @SidrahAmin
 - 👀 I’m interested in web development,designing, android app development and graphic designing
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on development